 2. How do I join?
 Visit the join page for instructions.

 6. Is there a membership fee?
 As of May 2007, Book-in-a-week requires new members to make a small $3 non-refundable payment via PayPal.
-Follow the directions on the join page.
+Follow the directions on the join page to read about the monthly or yearly options.

-8. Where do I post my goal and how do I ‘check in’ during BIW?
+8. Where do I post my goal and how do I “check in” during BIW?
 Sometimes it’s just nice to wait and see what everyone else does.
-The Thursday before an active BIW a reminder message is sent to the group letting you know that BIW will start on the following Monday and that it is time to post your goal.
+The Thursday or Friday (followed by a second message on Saturday or Sunday) before an active BIW a reminder message is sent to the group letting you know that BIW will start on the following Monday and that it is time to post your goal.
 Check in daily with a fresh post.
 Include your name, the day, the number you were assigned for the current BIW and the number of PAGES you’ve written.
 If you’re writing about something else in your message keep it separate from your daily total so it’s easy to find.
 Read How To page for more details.

 9. Is there a deadline for posting goals and totals?
 Post your goals before the Monday 8am EST start time.
-Post your totals a minimum of three times a week, daily is best, and a final total at the end of the week (your first post must appear before Wednesday or you will be removed from the current month’s participation).
-Final totals must be in by Tuesday 8 am EST, the following week, to be included in the final results.
+Post your daily totals a minimum of three times a week, daily is best, and a final total at the end of the week (your first post must appear before Wednesday or you will be removed from the current month’s participation).
+Final totals must be in by Tuesday 8 am EST, the following week, to be included in the final results (you may also include your grand total when you post your Sunday daily total).
 Time zones 8 am (EST), 7 am (CST), 6 am (MST), 5am (PST), 1 pm (GMT) and 12 am Tuesday for New Zealand.
 Here are a few cool time zone websites.
 There is also a clock on the main community page and in each challenge area.
 Read more details on the How To Participate page.
+Time zone is not an excuse for missing your check in.
+Check before you start.
+If you need help, ask the group.

 11. What is a page?
 One page consists of 250 words.
 A page is defined as one, double-space printed page in Standard Manuscript Formatting.